 - Giving baby a pacifier

 - Using a white noise machine

-You may also want to try the Tranquilo Soothing Mat.
-This pediatrician-recommended portable, lightweight vibrating mat mimics the sounds and motions of a mother’s womb, activating your baby’s natural calming response.
+You may also want to try the Soothing Mat.
+This pediatrician-recommended portable, lightweight vibrating mat mimics the sounds and motions of a mother’s womb, activating your baby’s natural calming response in order to soothe your colicky baby.
 It features four levels of vibration, two heartbeat modes, and is available in two sizes.
 Roll it up and bring it wherever you go.
 The Tranquilo Soothing Mat was invented by an infant crying specialist and maternity nurse and was featured on “Shark Tank.”